What are the Spiritual Exercises?

 This has become known as doing the Spiritual Exercises in daily life (or the 19th Annotation).

 For most people, this looks like a period of prayer each day and a meeting with their spiritual director once a week.
 The Exercises undertaken in this way can take 9-12 months.
-In recent years, the Jesuit Institute have developed a third way of offering the Exercises over the period of six months, which is part residential and part in daily life, called The Hybrid Spiritual Exercises.
+In recent years, the Jesuit Institute have developed an adaptation of this way of offering the Exercises called The Hybrid Spiritual Exercises.
+This is offered annually over a period of six months in a combination of prayer in daily life, online meetings with their spiritual director and two residential silent retreats.

 Many people have found undertaking the Spiritual Exercises in this way to be life-changing, getting to know Jesus in a new and intimate way.